 What does the C2C eCommerce Business Model Stand For?

-Farmers’ markets might have been of the first C2C examples around hundreds of years ago, but the C2C eCommerce business model is still considered relatively young.
-The first—and very successful—example of C2C eCommerce, almost 25 years ago, was eBay, an online marketplace where buyers would bid for the best price on items provided by sellers, by a closing deadline.
-Today, there are numerous other C2C eCommerce business model examples, with the list growing every day.
-Some international examples offering products and services for a general or more specific audience are Amazon, Craigslist, Airbnb, PayPal, Upwork, Etsy, SkillShare, Facebook Marketplace, and Uber.
-There are many other smaller platforms, operating on a national level, or catering for very specific items.
+Though farmers’ markets have been around for hundreds of years as the first example of a C2C model, the C2C eCommerce business model is still considered relatively young.
+The first—and highly successful—example of C2C eCommerce is eBay, which began almost 25 years ago.
+EBay is an online marketplace where buyers bid for the best price on items, provided by sellers, by a closing deadline.
+Today, there are many other C2C eCommerce business model examples, with the list growing every day.
+International examples include: Amazon, Craigslist, Airbnb, PayPal, Upwork, Etsy, SkillShare, Facebook Marketplace, Uber, and more.
+Each of these has either a specific target audience or a more general audience.
+Additionally, many smaller platforms may cater for specific items or operate on a national level.